-Whether you’re co-shopping with your significant other or looking to drop some helpful hints, you have to make sure you know what style of ring you’re interested in, what setting looks best and which of the 4c’s are most important to you.
+Whether you’re co-shopping with your significant other or looking to drop some helpful hints, you have to make sure you know what style of ring you’re interested in.
+This often includes figuring out things such as what setting looks best and which of the 4 C’s is most important to you.

-Refurbishing Heirloom Rings
+1. Refurbishing Heirloom Rings

-One of the most popular loose stones that women are adding to these vintage rings are lab-grown diamonds.
+One of the most popular loose stones that women are adding to these vintage rings is lab-grown diamonds.
 With the ethical and sustainable benefits of these diamonds, their ring now becomes a beautiful juxtaposition of old school and new technology.
 It also serves as a wonderful talking point at the next family get together!

-Halo Popularity Continues
+2. Halo Popularity Continues

-Colored Bands & Stackable Rings
+3. Colored Bands & Stackable Rings

-Speaking of colored bands...let’s talk rose and yellow gold.
+Speaking of stacking colored bands, let’s talk rose and yellow gold.
 For a while, white gold engagement rings had their time to shine (no pun intended), but thanks to the huge trend in rose gold, more and more women are opting for this gorgeous pink color in their rings.
 Not only does the color seem to match everything, but it also looks stunning next to other golds that could be placed alongside it in a ring stack.

-At this year’s People’s Choice Awards, Camila Mendes even rocked this stunning 5.01c Clean Origin pink lab-grown diamond with a matching rose gold band.
+At this year’s People’s Choice Awards, Camila Mendes even rocked this stunning 5.01c Clean Origin pink lab-grown diamond with a matching rose gold engagement ring band.
 The diamond was dubbed the most remarkable synthetic diamonds that the Gemological Institute of America has ever tested (not to toot our own horns or anything…).

 So why is yellow gold back?
 For a while in the late 90s and early 2000s, yellow gold was seen on the ring finger of every finance.
 When white gold took its course, yellow got bumped to the back burner.
-However, since the 90s are back...so are yellow gold engagement rings.
+However, since the 90s are back, so are yellow gold engagement rings.

-Extra: Helpful hints with the 4c’s
+Bonus: Helpful hints with the 4 C’s

-So now you might have a better idea of what setting and band color you want, but one of the most important parts of purchasing a diamond engagement ring is knowing which of the 4 c’s is most important to you.
+So now you might have a better idea of what setting and band color you want, but one of the most important parts of purchasing a diamond engagement ring is knowing which of the 4 C’s is most important to you.

-After doing your research, take one big thing into consideration.
-Lab-grown diamonds can be anywhere from 20-30% less expensive than mined diamonds.
+After doing your research, take one big thing into consideration: Lab-grown diamonds can be anywhere from 20-30% less expensive than mined diamonds.
 So if you’re really set on having a great color and good carat size at a budget of $5,000, you’re going to be able to get more bang for your buck (better color and/or bigger carat) if you go with a lab-grown diamond.

 As always, if you’re struggling with any decision when it comes to your purchase, our diamond experts are here to help!
-No question is ever too big or too small, so never hesitate to pick up the phone and give them a call or chat them online.
+No question is ever too big or too small, so never hesitate to pick up the phone and give them a call or chat with them online.